gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 COMMIT;
 ```

+Other databases do not need a change, only CockroachDB uses `SERIALIZABLE` as the strictest isolation level.

 Simple fix.
 Before, an implicit transaction was used (with the default isolation level `SERIALIZABLE`), now we use an explicit `READ COMMITTED` transaction.